dubinsschwarz/Wikipedia-Game-OpenAI-/README.md

 - selenium
 - openai

 The program is fairly sluggish as it is lumberingly slow to scrape all of the links from the active Wikipedia page.
+(On average, one round will take about 5 minutes.)

 Feel free to suggest or make improvements.